-A key priority for the Irish Cancer Society is ensuring that Irish patients benefit from world class cancer research and expertise.
-Central to this focus is fostering and cultivating research talent to ensure that Ireland is in a position to attract and retain world-class cancer research leaders who will drive evidence-based improvements in patient care.
+A key priority in the new Irish Cancer Society strategy 2020-2025 is ensuring that Irish patients benefit from world-class cancer research and expertise.
+Central to this focus is fostering and cultivating research talent to ensure that Ireland is in a position to attract and retain world-class cancer research leaders whom will drive evidence-based improvements in patient care.

-In line with this commitment, the Irish Cancer Society wishes to invite eligible consultants with specialisms focussed on cancer to submit an application for the Clinician Research Leadership Award 2020.
+As part of this this commitment, the Irish Cancer Society wishes to invite eligible consultants in oncology-related specialist fields to submit an application for the Clinician Research Leadership Award 2021.

 As called out in the 2017 National Cancer Strategy, the Irish Cancer Society recognises that cancer clinicians who have honed their expertise in leading international research centres and are looking to become the next generation of research leaders in Ireland particularly require support and protected time to be in a position to undertake and drive world-class cancer research in Ireland at a pivotal time in the evolution of their research career.

-Therefore, the purpose of the Clinician Research Leadership Award 2020 is to buy out the time of an outstanding individual who has completed their specialist training and returned to work in a consultant post in Ireland in the last 5 years.
+Therefore, the purpose of the Clinician Research Leadership Award 2021 is to buy out the time of an outstanding individual who has returned to work in Ireland in the last 5 years.

 The maximum total funding available is €75,000 per year.
 The maximum funding period is 24 months (i.e. maximum of €150,000 over 2 years).